csound-flossmanual/csound-floss/book/01-c-intensities.md

 saw, by setting the SIL to 10^-12^ W/m^2^, and the SPL to 2·10^-5^ Pa.

-When working with digital sound within a computer, this method for defining 0dB will not make any sense.
+When working with digital sound within a computer, this method for defining 0 dB will not make any sense.
 The loudness of the sound produced in the computer will ultimately depend on the amplification and the speakers, and the amplitude level set in your audio editor or in Csound will only apply an additional, and not an absolute, sound level control.